 Plotting using the Mapping API

-Mapping uses the algorithms outlined in B. Sundman, N. Dupin, B. Hallstedt, Calphad 75 (2021) 102330 to construct phase diagrams by stepping along phase boundaries.
+Mapping uses the algorithms outlined in Algorithms useful for calculating multi-component equilibria, phase diagrams and other kinds of diagrams (B. Sundman, N. Dupin, B. Hallstedt, Calphad 75 (2021) 102330) to construct phase diagrams by stepping along phase boundaries.

 binplot and ternplot are thin wrappers around the binary and ternary mapping strategies; however, additional plotting capabilities are available through the mapping module.